INtilakGH/course-dbt/greenery/week_2.md

 ```
 ![Screenshot 2023-04-23 at 6 15 25 PM](https://user-images.githubusercontent.com/124845082/233879757-82b8ee7a-da9f-4be6-9884-da334e162d6b.png)

 I enriched stg_users table with addresses information and placed into marts/core directory.
 Core because I thought it's something that can be analyzed by stakeholders stand alone as well as be joined with orders or products.
 It's a table that describes customers so it's a dimentional table.
+When deciding on the directory, I was in a doubt between "marts/product/intermediate" and "marts/core".
+Then based on what I mentioned above I decided to place it in "core"
 For something specific like events I created a table in marts/product.
 It's a "fact" table.
+This can be surfaced to stakeholders through BI tools, and sliced and diced in different ways to answer their questions.

 The diagram below shows all the sources for my fact_page_views.
 I was thinking that having some user information like zipcode would be helpful to analyse and plan inventory in different locations.